ivedagn47/IMAGO_TASK/README.md

 ```bash
 python train.py
 ```
-The script trains multiple models and saves the best performing model to the `final/` directory.
+This script trains multiple models and saves the best performing model to the `final/` directory.

 ### Launching the API
 Start the FastAPI server:
 ```bash
 uvicorn api:app --reload
 ```
 After running, the server will be accessible at `http://127.0.0.1:8000`.
-Copy this URL.
+Copy this URL and update it in the Streamlit app (`app.py`) if needed.

 ### Running the Streamlit App
 Edit the `app.py` file to update the API URL variable with your local server's URL.
 Then, run the Streamlit application:
 ```bash
 streamlit run app.py
 ```
+You can also access the deployed Streamlit app on Render here: [Streamlit App](https://imagotask-xmlgzv3pkcapdlyzhhtyyb.streamlit.app/)

+## Deployment on Render
+This project has been deployed using Render.
+You can use Render to host your own version of this project if desired.

 ## Documentation
 Detailed docstrings are provided for each function and module, explaining their purpose and parameters.

 ## Contributing
 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.